 You can use GPO push installs to easily install Enzoic for Active Directory across multiple domain controllers in your environment.
-Note that Enzoic for Active Directory requires .NET Framework 4.5, which does not get installed automatically when running the MSI installer.
-If you do not already have the .NET Framework 4.5 prior to deploying Enzoic for Active Directory, you will need to deploy that first.
+Note that Enzoic for Active Directory requires .NET Framework 4.5.1, which does not get installed automatically when running the MSI installer.
+If you do not already have the .NET Framework 4.5.1 on your servers prior to deploying Enzoic for Active Directory, you will need to deploy that first.

 (Note this step is optional – if you wish, you may instead install Enzoic for Active Directory on the first domain controller in your environment, configure it as you wish and then push the installer to your other domain controllers via GPO, without needing to use a YML configuration file.
 In this case, the other domain controllers will pick up the shared configuration directly from Active Directory.)

 - 2.Install the SDK, Find and Run the Orca install (installs to

 - 4.Open the Enzoic for AD MSI in Orca

 - 5.Open the Transform menu and select “New Transform”

 - 6.Navigate to the Property table in the left pane and edit the values for the following properties in the right hand pane: